sharu725/ashwath/_posts/2018-06-28-javascript_4.md

 ---
 layout: post
-title:  20180628 javascript_4
+title:  20180628 Javascript_4
 description: This is things that I learned.
 These are basic content about javascript.
              (Element, Trigger, regular expression)
-categories: javascript
+categories: Javascript
 date: 2018-06-28
 author: PaulLee